privacyidea/privacyidea/doc/webui/index.rst

    *The Components display client applications and subscriptions*

-.. todo:: Add link to subscriptions possible with netknights or not?

 Subscriptions, e.g. with `NetKnights <https://netknights.it/en/>`_, the
 company behind privacyIDEA, can also be viewed and managed in this tab.